Hoshigami: Ruining Blue Earth Remix: Combat

 The "host character" (that performs Shoot) can deploy several party members to perform one devastating attack.
 In order to do this, the host must be placed next to an enemy and produce a Shoot attack into another playable character.
 Doing this will make the enemy shoot again in the direction that the second character is facing, increasing the damage done.
 If there is a third character placed one square away from the second that happens to be facing in a different direction, the enemy will be "shot" from the first, through the second, and out of the third, doing even more damage.
 If the player's characters are placed correctly, an enemy can be "shot" up to six times.

 In order to initiate a Session, the non-host characters must be put into Session Mode at the end of their turns.

 Religion and Skills

 There are six main religions in Hoshigami Remix.
-Each religion determines a character' stat growth, weapon proficiency, and which skills he/she can learn.
+Each religion determines a character's stat growth, weapon proficiency, and which skills they can learn.

 There are also two secret religions, which can be unlocked by learning various skills from the other religions.